jnchapman101/jnchapman.github.io/_research/working/wtap/main.markdown

 [NBER Paper](https://www.nber.org/papers/w23954) (May 2017)

-<ins> Idea: <ins> Willingness to Pay and Willingness to Accept are very poorly, if at all, correlated in representative samples.
+<ins> Idea:</ins> Willingness to Pay and Willingness to Accept are very poorly, if at all, correlated in representative samples.
 Implications for theories of reference dependence.